-The individual "product" page or book listing is Amazon’s saving grace.
+The individual “product” page or book listing is Amazon’s saving grace.
 It is one of the best ones I have seen on an online bookstore.
-Starting off with a couple of product images on top, information regarding pricing, discounts, stock availability and shipping, you are for certain products offered an option to actually browse some pages.
-With easy buying options hovering on your right, you are shown similar products and a plethora of tags and keywords relevant to the current book you are browsing.
+Starting off with a couple of product images on top, information regarding pricing, discounts, stock availability and shipping, you for certain products offered an option to actually browse some pages.
+With easy buying options hovering on your right.
+Shown similar products and a plethora of tags and keywords relevant to the current book you are browsing.

 - It has virtually everything you would ever need to browse a book store online.